EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 converted to SAFE form, safe_generate can be run.
 Configuration via a textproto config file is preferred.
 ```
-safe_generate -b 20000 -p -n 1000 -C generate.textproto -v -L Sfile input.smi
+safe_generate -p -e 2000 -b 3000 -n 1000 -C generate.textproto -v -L Sfile input.smi
 ```
-For each input file, use fragment replacements from the Library file (-L) to generate up to 1000 new molecules for each input molecule.
-In addition, randomly choose pairs of molecules from within `input.smi` to breed, by swapping compatible fragments, generating a maximum of 20k new molecules.
+The -n option specifies up to 1000 variants by replacing SAFE fragments with randomly selected fragments from the library - mode #1.

+The -e option specifies making as many as 2000 variants by replacing each SAFE fragment with all plausible fragments from the library - mode #2.

+The -b option specifies generating as many as 3000 molecules by swapping SAFE fragments between molecules - the library is not used.
+Mode #3.

-The textproto config file might look like
+The textproto config file is specified by the -C option, and might look like
 ```
 etrans {
   etrans {